-When they break, often being manufactured by casting, they are impossible to fix.
-When a part on them fails, you often need to buy the whole manifold, and sometimes finding one is impossible even if you can ignore the cost.
-Here’s how to Make Your Own Compressor Manifold, then.
+When manifolds break they are impossible to fix.
+When a part on them fails, you often need to buy a whole new manifold, and sometimes finding the right one is difficult.

-This is a self-help page for folks that have a broken or damaged compressor manifold and what to know how to make your own compressor manifold.
-After reading the page, if you have a question about building a manifold, post it at the end of the page.
-We’ll help if we can.
+This page is for folks that have a broken or damaged compressor manifold and want to know how to make your own compressor manifold and where you can purchase parts the required parts.

 The thing is, components on the manifold will fail or the manifold itself may fracture.
 When it does, do you have to replace the whole compressor manifold to replace one part?
 That is wasteful and possibly unnecessary.
 The solution is to make your own compressor manifold!